Ryadel/SOBackup/README.md

 ## Why
 Unity serializes by **field name**.
 Rename a `[SerializeField]`, change a type, or move classes around and your `.asset` data can “disappear” from the Inspector.
 Attributes like `[FormerlySerializedAs]` and `[MovedFrom]` help (use them!), but large refactors and multi-branch merges still benefit from a **belt-and-suspenders** approach.

-SOBackup gives you a simple, inspectable, versionable **JSON snapshot** per asset that you can safely restore after the dust settles.
+SOBackupRestore gives you a simple, inspectable, versionable **JSON snapshot** per asset that you can safely restore after the dust settles.

 ---